 - Share best practices in graduate admissions and work with programs to recruit students who contribute to UCI's diversity

 - Serve as an additional resource for graduate student concerns

 - Collaborate with graduate students to put on professionalization workshops and community-building events that focus on equity and inclusion

 - Work with other Mentors and Equity Advisors to address systemic inequities impacting graduate student success in their units

 History of DECADE Mentors

 Founded in 2010 by Graduate Dean Frances Leslie, DECADE was originally funded through a Department of Education grant.
 The grant combined student programming with faculty mentorship into a comprehensive program aimed at improving the overall climate in graduate education at UCI.
 Provost Enrique Lavernia institutionalized the DECADE program in 2015.
 In 2016, the Office of Inclusive Excellence appointed Professor Roxane Cohen Silver to direct the DECADE Faculty Mentor Program.
-As of 2021, Associate Director of the Office of Inclusive Excellence, Sharon Block, oversees the DECADE Faculty Mentors.
+Starting in 2021, Sharon Block, Associate Vice Provost for Equity, Diversity, and Inclusion, oversees the DECADE Faculty Mentors.

 Since its inception, DECADE has involved more than two hundred faculty Mentors and hundreds of graduate student Representatives.
 It has hosted a variety of programs, including lecture series, a book club, and numerous workshops.